le-cds/shootemdead/README.md

 # Shoot Em Dead

+A project I did to get the hang of the [Godot](https://godotengine.org/) engine.
+The game was written for Godot 3.1, and does not yet work with Godot 3.2.

+## Just Developer Things

+Are you a connoisseur of fine code?
+The `lib` folder contains code intended to be reused in other projects.
+This includes:

+* GUI stuff, such as `ProgressTiles` and `Slideshow`.
+* A stack-based state machine.
+Everyone seems to have one, so here’s mine.

 ## Credits

 * The font _MatchupPro_ is part of the [_Humble Fonts Free_](https://somepx.itch.io/humble-fonts-free) font pack by [Eeve Somepx](https://somepx.itch.io)